kesac/Syllabore/README.md

 # Syllabore
 Syllabore is a fantasy name generator and class library.
 Name generation is accomplished by constructing individual syllables then sequencing them to form names.

+These are concepts that Syllabore uses when generating names:
-Syllables are generated from *SyllableProviders* that maintain their own pool of vowels and consonants. *NameValidators* can be added to the name generation process which adds the extra step of validating syllable and letter sequences during generation to avoid undesirable letter combinations and improve the quality of output.
+* *SyllableProviders* - used to generate syllables.
+Providers maintain their own pool of vowels and consonants
+* *NameValidators* - used to add an extra step of validating syllable or letter sequences during name generation.
+This is useful in avoiding undesirable letter combinations and improve the quality of output
+* *NameShifters* - used to produce variations on a name.
+This is useful in iterating or evolving a name by replacing individual syllables or letters

 [![Nuget](https://img.shields.io/nuget/v/Syllabore)](https://www.nuget.org/packages/Syllabore/)

 ## Quick Start
-If you're looking for a quick way to try this library without dealing with customizing vowel/consonant pools or loading configuration files, just instantiate *NameGenerator* as-is:
+The generator is setup to work without any configuration; just instantiate *NameGenerator* as-is:
 ```csharp
 public static void Main(string[] args)
 {